 FCL provides access to system services.
 Some of the available services are remoting, XML, database access and file input/output.
-It is a set of classes, interfaces, namespaces and value type which are used for .Net application.
+It is a set of classes, interfaces, namespaces, and value types which are used for .Net applications.
 It also supports exception handling.
 It has the ability to create windows based GUI applications, web-client, and server applications.

 4. Common Language Runtime